icosa-foundation/open-brush-docs/user-guide/platform-and-device-support.md

 3. Look for passthrough options in the brush settings

 This allows you to blend your VR creations with the real world, creating unique mixed reality artwork.

+Passthrough can also be used in [multiplayer rooms](multiplayer.md#passthrough-rooms).
+Each participant sees their own camera view behind the shared Open Brush scene.

+### Steam Frame

+The Steam Frame build includes a native interaction profile, controller models and button highlighting for the Steam Frame controllers.
+Open Brush selects this profile automatically; no controller binding setup is normally required.

+Web links opened inside Open Brush use the Steam overlay browser on Steam Frame.
+This includes forwarding for Open Brush's local API and device-login pages.
+If a link does not open, make sure the Steam overlay is enabled and retry it from Open Brush.

 ### Oculus MRC Fixes